kyleshevlin/blog/src/posts/published/state-machines/our-first-xstate-machine/index.md

   .start() // 'stop'
 ```

-Now we cause use the `send` method on our `elevatorService` to send events and update the state.
+Now we can use the `send` method on our `elevatorService` to send events and update the state.

 ```javascript
 elevatorService.send('UP') // 'up'